renaissanceplanning/mimi/README.md

 The `app.R` defines the application, and ideally needs minimal work.
 It is divided into four sections for clear definition of tasks, and comments in the code should orient a user to their purpose, and what should/shouldn't be changed.

+### Dependencies

+Check out the "libraries" at the top of the app to see the dependencies.
+Most are CRAN, but you'll need a couple RPG packages here too.

 ### Globals

 The "Globals" section defines a title and a basemap.
 The application title *is the only thing that absolutely needs to be changed* between project applications.
 The basemap *can* be changed, but usually shouldn't need to; it's the Renaissance default, and Brian did a sick job setting that up.
 Give the man some love!